Time is our scarcest resource. Resources like money and people can fluctuate up and down, but time only moves in one direction.

 We are taught to value money over time.
 Hopefully, this article has at least made you question how you spend your time.

-What separates us is what we do with the 24 hours we are given every day.
+What separates us is what we do with the 24 hours we are given daily.
 Don’t waste it.